-Every tennis fan has their favorite tennis player, be they male or female.
+Every tennis fan has their favorite tennis player, just like every cricket betting fan has their favorite online betting platform, or every athletics fan their favorite discipline.
 Sometimes, the debates get the best of us and we disregard the fact and figures in our quest to prove that our idol is clearly the best.
 This makes determining who the Greatest of All Time is even more difficult.
 This piece is dedicated to examining whether Novak Djokovic has hit the mark.
 We must remember that he is just one member of the Big Three and each of them has some amazing feats, while not one of them strays far away from the top.

 Federer as a Strong Contender

 There are many arguments one could give that would give way to Roger Federer as the best there ever was.